pvigier/pvigier.github.io-jekyll/_posts/2019-09-08-beginner-guide-game-networking.md

 If you want to know more about cheating you can read the article [Cheating in online games](https://en.wikipedia.org/wiki/Cheating_in_online_games) on Wikipedia which contains a list of possible ways of cheating and solutions to detect and prevent them.

-## Application logic -- Conclusion
+## Application Logic -- Conclusion

 I advise you to implement a way to simulate high latency and low refresh rates in your game to be able to test your game in bad conditions even if both the client and the server are running on your computer.
 It will simplify greatly the implementation of latency mitigation techniques.

-# Other useful resources
+# Other Useful Resources

 If you are looking for more networking resources, you can find them there:
 * [Glenn Fielder's blog](https://web.archive.org/web/20190328001900/https://gafferongames.com/), you should read its entire blog, it contains lots of great articles.
 [Here](https://web.archive.org/web/20180823014743/https://gafferongames.com/tags/networking) are all its articles concerning networking.